Performance Analysis of IEEE 802.11p Preamble Insertion in C-V2X Sidelink Signals for Co-Channel Coexistence: Impact in the free-flow scenario

-The packet under evaluation is generated at a generic instant within what we call the \textit{current \ac{TTI}}.
-The subframe just following is hereafter denoted \textit{subsequent TTI}.
-If the channel is sensed idle and the transmission starts, depending on the generation instant the transmission is either entirely performed within the current TTI or overlaps partially with the subsequent TTI.
-Denoting as $\tPack$ the IEEE 802.11p duration including the \ac{AIFS} and as $\tTTI$ the duration of one TTI, the transmission is entirely contained in the current TTI with probability $\Pwithin=\left(\tTTI-\tPack\right)/\tTTI$, and partially occupies the subsequent one with probability $\Pcross=1-\Pwithin$.
+The packet whose outcome is evaluated is generated in a generic instant, which results within the LTE subframe that we call the \textit{current \ac{TTI}}.
+The following LTE subframe is hereafter called \textit{subsequent TTI}.
+If the channel is sensed idle by the IEEE 802.11p station and the transmission begins, depending on the generation instant the transmission either is performed entirely within the current TTI or it ends during the subsequent TTI.
+Denoting as $\tPack$ the duration of the IEEE 802.11p transmission, including the \ac{AIFS}, and as $\tTTI$ the duration of one TTI, the transmission is entirely contained in the current TTI with probability $\Pwithin=\left(\tTTI-\tPack\right)/\tTTI$, and partially occupies the subsequent TTI with probability $\Pcross=1-\Pwithin$.

-Given that the position of the interfering LTE-V2X node and the selected TTI are independent, the distribution of the nodes using the current TTI is a \hbox{1-D} PPP process with density $\averageLTEtxN = \averageLTEtx/\NttiSec$, where $\NttiSec = 1 /\tTTI$ is the number of TTIs in one second.
-Similarly, the distribution of the nodes using the subsequent TTI is also a \hbox{1-D} PPP process with density $\averageLTEtxN$, independent from the previous one.
+Since the position of the interfering LTE-V2X node and the TTI it uses are independent, the distribution of nodes using the current TTI is a \hbox{1-D} PPP process with density $\averageLTEtxN = \averageLTEtx/\NttiSec$, where $\NttiSec = 1 /\tTTI$ is the number of TTIs in one second.
+Similarly, the distribution of nodes using the subsequent TTI is also a \hbox{1-D} PPP process with density $\averageLTEtxN$, independent from the previous one.